Spotlight On Luxury: Colorado

 Colorado Luxury Homes

 The Evergreen, Colorado handcrafted log post and beam luxury home shown above was featured in Log Home Living magazine’s “Best of…” issue the very year it was built.
 Its traditional, rustic appeal is enhanced by textures such as stone and vertical siding.
-Should you decide handcrafted log post and beam is of interest to you, please visit this “Excellence in Log Home Design” winner (iv) here.
+Should you decide handcrafted log post and beam is of interest to you, please visit the gallery of this “Excellence in Log Home Design” winner (iv) here.

 Unlike the Evergreen residence, the South Fork, Colorado luxury home seen below showcases the stunning possibilities of milled logs.

 This home’s stone chimney, shed dormers, and cascading roof line nod to our Appalachian Legacy architectural style, though it is at home in any mountain range.
-Awarded the National Association of Home Builders, Building Systems Councils “Excellence in Log Home Design”, this home’s interior, including its massive log posts, is not to be missed.
+Awarded the National Association of Home Builders, Building Systems Councils “Excellence in Log Home Design”, this home’s interior, including its massive log posts, should not be missed.
 Its great room is shown below.
 See the complete gallery here.